ArnaudBuchholz/md2word/README.md

 **Markdown** is easy to learn and write *(see this [guide](https://www.markdownguide.org/))*.
 It can be **validated** (using [markdownlint](https://www.npmjs.com/package/markdownlint)) and **automated** (using [markdown-it](https://www.npmjs.com/package/markdown-it)).

-Hence this is the perfect syntax to **collaborate** when writing a book.
+Hence this is the perfect syntax to **collaborate** when writing a document.

-However, publishers are expecting to receive a Word document.
+However, some book publishers expect to receive a Word document.

-This tool was created to automate the rendering of a markdown page inside a word document using styles.
+This tool was created to automate the rendering of a markdown page inside a word document using styles that can be **customized**.

+## Setup

+* To install the tool use : `npm install md2word -global`
+* To validate and serve a markdown file, simply use `md2word <md filename>`

+When the markdown file is served, open Word and run the `md2word` macro.

 ## Commands